 You might continuously perform vulnerability management and weed out all the vulnerabilities, but your IT infrastructure will still be at risk without fixing posture anomalies.
 Because the most obvious issues are the easiest to exploit, and they are often missed.
-Further, if your IT assets are not working the way it is supposed to, then your IT environment is abnormal and filled with posture anomalies.
-So, it is critical to normalize your environment by detecting those abnormalities and fixing them before a cyberattack hits.
+Further, if your IT assets are not working as they are supposed to, your IT environment is abnormal and filled with posture anomalies.
+So, normalizing your environment by detecting and fixing those abnormalities is critical before a cyberattack hits.

 Take a vulnerability scanner, for example.
 It looks for vulnerabilities in a particular device alone, but a posture anomaly scanner looks at the bigger picture and collectively analyses your IT network to detect posture anomalies.
-A vulnerability scanner will not detect the open port since it is not a vulnerability, but it is a security risk nonetheless.
-Nothing wrong with an open port until it is suddenly exploited by an unknown application!
+A vulnerability scanner will not detect the open port since it is not a vulnerability but a security risk nonetheless.
+Nothing wrong with an open port until it is suddenly exploiting with an unknown application!

 So, without real visibility and intelligent awareness about the posture anomalies in your environment, whatever you do will not be effective enough.